 Please remove any and all animal waste from dogs, pets and domestic animals.
 Trash receptacles are provided for disposal.

 Please follow all posted rules for dog parks.

 Horses are permitted on City trails unless posted and designated.

 Please see SMC 11.05.010 (Authority to adopt animal control regulations) for existing rules of animal control regulations of the City.

-The following is prohibited in all open spaces, trails, park areas, and associated marine areas:
+The following are prohibited in all open spaces, trails, park areas, and associated marine areas:

 Sorry, but vehicles are not allowed on trails.
-This includes:
+These include:

 However, the following devices are allowed on paved trails unless otherwise designated and posted: